geodynamics/pylith/examples/box-3d/README.md

 pylith step02_sheardisp.cfg
 ```

-## Step03: Simple shear with Dirichlet and Neumann boundary conditions
+## Step 3: Simple shear with Dirichlet and Neumann boundary conditions

-The same problem as Step02 but with Neumann (traction) boundary
+The same problem as Step 2 but with Neumann (traction) boundary
-conditions replacing the Dirichlet boundary conditions on the +x and
+conditions replacing the Dirichlet boundary conditions on the +y and
-+y boundaries.
-Features used in this simulation include:

-* Static simulation
-* Neumann boundary conditions
-* UniformDB and SimpleDB spatial database for specifying values
-  for properties and boundary conditions

-The simulation parameters are in the `pylithapp.cfg` and
-`step03_sheardisptract.cfg` files.
+-y boundaries.

 To run the example: